Police Investigating LeSean McCoy Find No Incriminating Evidence, ‘ESPN’ Reports

 — Lesean McCoy (@CutonDime25) September 7, 2018

 The Buffalo Bills have stood behind the football star, and he has even been elected team captain for the first time in his tenure with the team.
 McCoy indicated that his focus is on football as well, and not the allegations and rumors swirling since the lawsuit was filed.
-He spoke publicly on the matter for the first time since last month this week.
+He spoke publicly on the matter this week, which is the first time he has commented on it since last month.

 “I’ll take care of that stuff,” McCoy said Wednesday.
 “But right now, the only thing I can worry about is the Baltimore Ravens and keeping everything the same with that.
 Just focusing in on this big week for me, Week 1.”

 The lawsuit does not accuse Porter or McCoy of participating directly in the attack, but it does state that McCoy had “actual and constructive knowledge of criminal activity existing on the property on July 10, 2018.”
 That statement is based on the fact that Porter told police he could watch a live security feed of events at the home.
-It is unclear if the feed was regularly monitored or if Porter was merely explaining that it could be accessed, however.
+However, it is unclear if the feed was regularly monitored or if Porter was merely explaining that it could be accessed.